 Position is open for queer, trans and gender queer persons, DBA individuals, and cis women.

 Passion for working with children, adults, and families

 Keen on advocating for children’s and individuals’ mental health needs

 Keen on becoming aware of social justice needs of individuals, children, and families

 Keen on building a leadership role in the community

 Creative and flexible in supporting children, families, and stakeholders

 Reflexive and introspective

-Email Statement of Purpose (1500 words) Write about why you want to be part of the program and what you bring to the program that will allow for a good fit, Curriculum Vitae
+Email Statement of Purpose (1500 words) Write about why you want to be part of the program and what you bring to the program with regards to your reflexivity ( that will allow for a good fit, Curriculum Vitae

 Two rounds of online/ in-person interview